Resources for healthcare professionals.

 We believe that women have been putting up with the side effects of oral iron for too long.
 This led us to carry out further clinical research to find out more about the impact that our mode of action had on compliance and tolerability of oral iron.

-Continuous Professional Development (CPD).
+COMING SOON: Continuous Professional Development (CPD).

 Active Iron understands that it is a mandatory requirement for Health Care Professionals (HCPs) to complete ongoing professional training and education.
 That’s why we developed a CPD module where you can learn the importance of iron during pregnancy.